The cinephile on social media

 The cinephile, but more generally man, in the era of Facebook, is an avatar without face or voice, an expert on everything who knows nothing and can take part in any group or discussion at his discretion.
 He finally he can make his voice heard and not passively suffer the televised debate.

 Moderators, filters and private groups are just a red herring.
 Social media seem to strongly affirm that there are no teachers and disciples, experts and students, professionals and amateurs, cinephiles and mere spectators.
+There is no personal growth.
 But that we are all “democratically” equal.
 May we become one, formless, Universal Consciousness.

 The intentions were good but the concrete result is a deafening hum, a meaningless background noise compared to which the horde of the stadium full on Sunday is simply a joke.
 At first, the social phenomenon seemed promising and full of potential.